Jacinta Allan ministry

-The Allan ministry is the 72nd and current ministry of the Government of Victoria.
+The Allan ministry was the 72nd ministry of the Government of Victoria.
 The Labor government, led by Premier Jacinta Allan and Deputy Premier Ben Carroll, was officially sworn in following the resignation of Daniel Andrews and dissolution of the Third Andrews ministry.

-On the 27th of September 2023, only Allan was sworn in as Premier.
+On 27 September 2023, only Allan was sworn in as Premier.

-The full ministry was sworn in on the 2nd of October 2023.
+The full ministry was sworn in on 2 October 2023.
 At this time, the ministry consisted of 22 ministers, fifteen of whom are women.